OneAZ Credit Union

 Is Pre-Approval the Same as Pre-Qualification?

-Pre-approval on the other hand goes through the entire process mentioned throughout this article.
-It takes an in-depth look at your financial history and pulls your credit to determine how much and type of loan you will be approved for based on the information provided.
+Pre-approval on the other hand takes an in-depth look at your financial history and pulls your credit to determine how much and what type of loan you will be approved for based on the information provided.

 Do Pre-Approvals Affect Your Credit Score?